These days everyone is in a hurry, including YouTubers and vloggers.

 Usually, it could take from 2-3 minutes to 1-2 hours – it depends.

-As mentioned above, the time it takes to process a video on YouTube depends on various factors.
-Aside from the stated factors such as file size, internet bandwidth, and also upload traffic, the quality of the video also matters, the format, and even location.
+As mentioned above, the time it takes to process a video to YouTube depends on various factors.
+Aside from the stated factors such as file size, internet speed, bandwidth, and also upload traffic, the quality of the video also matters, the format, and even location.

 Why location, you may ask?

 Just like all other video sharing sites, YouTube has servers in multiple locations throughout the world.
-Therefore, if you are uploading a video from the USA, your video may process faster, thus being able to reach the rest of the United States servers faster.
+Therefore, if you are uploading a YouTube video from the USA, it may process faster, thus being able to reach the rest of the United States servers faster.

 Note that this is compared to anyone uploading from any other part of the world, which will require the video to travel to multiple servers, thus taking time when processing.